excoffierleonard/sps-gbm/README.md

 ## Features

 - Fetch historical stock data from Yahoo Finance.
-- Calculate annualized mean return (drift) and volatility.
+- Calculate key metrics: annualized mean return (mu) and volatility (sigma).
-- Simulate future stock prices using the GBM model.
+- Simulate future stock prices using the Geometric Brownian Motion (GBM) model with customizable parameters.
+- Perform multiple simulations to estimate the distribution of future stock prices.
+- Calculate and display summary statistics including mean, median, standard deviation, confidence intervals, and percentiles of predicted prices.
-- Plot the simulated stock prices with dates for clear visualization.
+- Plot the distribution of simulated final stock prices and their paths over time.
 - User-friendly input prompts for stock ticker, historical data dates, and prediction period.
+- Interactive user inputs for number of simulations and prediction period.
+- Dynamically display calculated parameters and simulation results for robust analysis.
+- Detailed visualization of simulation results, including a histogram of final prices and multiple price projection paths.

 ## Requirements